BlueBrain/check-pages/README.md

 ### `page_dom_check`

-This code also uses selenium, but checks for the presence of certain expected DOM elements.
+This implementation uses Selenium to verify the presence of specific expected DOM elements.

 The pages to test and the expected DOM elements are defined in a json file which looks like this: